 It can be helpful to understand the average cost of supplemental health insurance and how it often changes based on age.
 Chatting with an Aflac agent can help you find an insurance plan that works best with your budget.
 Read on to learn how supplemental health insurance for seniors works and find information on some types of plans that are available.

-Supplemental health insurance offers affordable plan options that can help minimize out-of-pocket expenses not covered by your major medical plan.
+Supplemental health insurance is a type of plan that offers affordable plan options to help minimize out-of-pocket expenses not covered by your major medical plan.

 It’s important to note that seniors automatically qualify for Medicare, a national health insurance program in the United States for seniors older than 65.1 However, there may be a period of time before you turn 65 when you need additional support.
 That's where supplemental health insurance for seniors can help.